Will the US Debt Ever Be Paid Off?

 The third is to drive economic growth at a faster rate than the debt.
 The means decreasing the debt-to-GDP ratio by increasing GDP.
 But Congress disagrees on how to grow the economy.
 Most Democrats say increased spending works the best.
 Most Republicans say lower taxes will boost growth the most.
 Both tactics will definitely increase the debt, possibly more than GDP.

 Why the United States Won't Ever Get Out of Debt

 Around $16 trillion of this debt is public debt.
 That's what the government owes to investors.
 It also consists of debt the government owes to itself.
 That’s mostly the Social Security Trust Fund.
 The government will need to pay this one day, as Baby Boomers retire.
 Creditors aren't worried about this component of the debt yet.

 What if the debt goes beyond the tipping point?
 Would the U.S. government reduce debt then?
 There are three reasons why that probably won’t happen.

-First, the U.S. economy has historically outpaced the debt.
+First, the U.S. economy has historically outpaced its debt.
 For example, the U.S. debt at the end of World War II was $260 billion.
 That was 14 percent more than GDP.
 But the economy grew beyond that in just three years.
 By 1960, it was double.
 Congress knows that today's debt will be dwarfed by tomorrow's economic growth.

 Third, that can also happen if they raise taxes.
 A tax increase cost President George H.W.
 Bush his second term.
 Voters remembered he had said, “Read my lips.
 No new taxes.”
 He did raise taxes in 1990 to cut $500 billion from the deficit over the following five years.
 You will notice most elected officials only want to raise taxes or cut spending on their opponents’ constituents.